 Can I let my HA-IP execute a failover automatically?

 Yes, you can adjust the name of your HA-IP, just like your VPS or private network.
 In order to do so, go to your control panel, select your HA-IP under 'BladeVPS'.
-Then, click the cogwheel (Advanced Settings) in the upper-right corner and select 'Change Name'.
+Then, click the 'Manage' in the upper-right corner and select 'Change Name'.

-What are the default TransIP settings / what kind of traffic does the HA-IP send through?
+What kind of traffic does HA-IP send through?

 You can change the reverse DNS in the control panel below the header 'Reverse DNS'.
 Select Change DNS in order to enable the option.
 After that you can set the desired reverse DNS.

 Please note!
 A valid reverse DNS has to be a FQDN (Fully Qualified Domain Name)!
-An good example is 'server.domainname.com'.
+A good example is 'server.domainname.com'.
 Not correct is for example 'haip-server'.